 Online Databases: With many print and CD-ROM databases migrating to the Internet, access to online databases shall be a priority.
 Online databases, unlike print resources and CD-ROMs, can be updated on a daily basis.
 Purchase of access to databases covering subject areas that require constant updating will be considered.
 Deciding factors when acquiring access to online databases are update frequency, cost, ease of use and reliability.

-Among the most important resources for finding online databases is Library Journal.
+Among the most important resource for finding online databases is Library Journal.

 Reference CD-ROMs: The reference CD-ROM collection is an important part of the library's collection development policy.
 Informational areas where currency and completeness are required are areas where Reference CD-ROMs might serve a need, as well as areas, such as atlases, where visual information is very important.